These oven-baked Chipotle BBQ Ribs deliver big flavor with almost no effort. The oven does all the work, giving you juicy, fall-apart meat every time.

 - Preheat your oven to 275°F. Line a large baking sheet with foil.

 - Remove the thin white membrane from the back of the ribs by sliding a small knife under it and peeling it off.
-Trim any excess fat if needed and cut them into 2–4 sections for easier handling, if desired.
+Trim any excess fat if needed and cut them into 2-4 sections for easier handling, if needed.

 - Place the ribs on the prepared baking sheet, meaty side up, and cover the pan tightly with foil.